PGL through the years

 Diversification into other markets has been a major part of the company's growth over the years, with development via educational travel for schools, IT and field study courses.
 The acquisition of the former Quest Outdoor Adventure programme, and purchasing a number of centres operated by competitors, resulted in a considerable expansion in the schools adventure market in the UK and France in the early nineties, and 1993 saw PGL become a major force in schools skiing through further acquisitions.

 Development reached a new peak in the Millennium when PGL bought the Château de Grande Romaine, a 300 bed former hotel with extensive grounds on the eastern outskirts of Paris.
 This was followed by PGL’s biggest acquisition ever with the purchase of its major competitor 3D Education and Adventure, which added three large centres on the South Coast of England.
-Further significant additions in the UK have included Caythorpe Court, another large centre, near Grantham and Liddington in Wiltshire.
+Further significant additions in the UK have included Caythorpe Court, another large centre, near Grantham, Liddington in Wiltshire and, most recently, Bawdsey Manor on the Suffolk coast.